sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 mv src/index.html src/favicon.ico src/public
 ```

-This doesn't change much, but it's more in-line with what you can find in almost all other web frameworks (React, Vue, Svelte...) and it means that you can easily add any new files to be placed at the root of the `dist/` folder without having to edit `angular.json` every time, something we'll have to do once a bit later.
+This doesn't change much, but it's more in line with what you can find in almost all other web frameworks (React, Vue, Svelte...) and it means that you can easily add any new files to be placed at the root of the `dist/` folder without having to edit `angular.json` every time, something we'll have to do once a bit later.

 The next change we'll do here is get rid of `src/app/app.module.ts`.
 Starting with Angular 14, we can create apps using [only components](https://angular.io/guide/standalone-components) and that's perfect as it's all we need to get started.